handrews/OpenAPI-Specification/src/oas.md

 ```

 As seen in the [Encoding Object's `contentType` field documentation](#encoding-content-type), the empty schema for `items` indicates a media type of `application/octet-stream`.

+###### Example: Deferring the Media Type to the Schema Object

+This example describes an [[?RFC2557]] web page archive, and restricts parts to HTML, CSS, JavaScript, and images.
+While the first part MUST be HTML, the remaining parts may appear in any order and there may be any number of parts of each type:

+There are several important points to consider with this example:

+* The `prefixEncoding` field MUST be used to set the first part's media type, or else the default (`text/plain`) will cause the conflicting `text/html` of the `contentMediaType` keyword to be ignored.
+* The `itemEncoding` field MUST set `contentType` to `*/*` so that the media types of the remaining parts are controlled by the Schema Object and its `anyOf` logic.

 #### Responses Object